CNathanaelC/Cheney-CS260Startup/README.md

 - **Authentication** - user accounts to participate in user interactions
 - **Database Data** - Content, including user added comments will be kept in perpetuity.
 - **WebSocket** - real time updates for user interactions, weather information, and blog posts.

+### HTML Deliverable
+With this html deliverable, I added the basic structure of my website with home, destinations, gallery, folklore, blog, and login pages.
+I added content(images, destinations, folklore, and a filler blog post) to each of these pages and tried to implement as much as I could to the best of my ability.
+As I implement CSS and other technologies I expect for this structure to shift as I further flesh out the website.